rwbl/web-app-site-control/README.md

 Without these, it would not be possible to create this project.

 ### License
-This project is licensed under the GPL3.0 License - see the LICENSE file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the LICENSE file for details.